Universal Credit is now being rolled out across the UK.

 What is Universal Credit?

 The UK government is introducing Universal Credit for people who are out of work or on a low income.
-It will eventually replace many of the benefits and tax credits you may be getting at the moment, including; Income-based, JSA, Income-related ESA, Income Support, Child Tax Credit, Working Tax Credit and Housing Benefit.
+It will eventually replace six of the the benefits and tax credits you may be getting at the moment, including; Income-based Jobseekers Allowance, Income-related Employment & Support Allowance, Income Support, Child Tax Credit, Working Tax Credit and Housing Benefit.

 When does it start?